HL7/davinci-dtr/input/pagecontent/specification.md

 > **NOTE:** this operation will not have a token allowing the payer to access any information other than what's in the order.
 This means that the ruleset will often be broader (i.e., more questions and more questionnaire logic) than when the ruleset is determined within CRD.

 #### Starting a New Session
 To start a new session outside of the context of the CRD workflow, a user or EHR should initiate the launch and pass DTR a fhirContext with the “Order” and “Coverage” fields filled.
 The DTR app **SHALL** use this information to invoke the `$questionnaire-package` operation on the payer server, which should return a Questionnaire and associated CQL resources.
 If the base endpoint of the payer server is contained in the `Coverage` resource extension, then the app can be automatically launched.
-Otherwise, a user will have to manually select which payer to interact with.
+Otherwise, a user will have to manually select which payer to interact with at that point.

 #### When the EHR is in a patient context
 When the user of the EHR is working in the context of an individual patient and the EHR system allows the launch of a [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) application, launching of a DTR compliant application **SHOULD** follow the [EHR launch sequence](http://hl7.org/fhir/smart-app-launch/#ehr-launch-sequence) as described in [Establish Patient Context](specification.html#establish-patient-context) which will allow the DTR process to establish the patient of interest.
 When the user of the EHR is not working in the context of an individual patient and the EHR system allows the launch of a SMART on FHIR application, the DTR process should allow the user to select a usage session from all of the sessions available.